Islamic graffiti: Middle East

 In 2003, he moved outdoors by spraying a 30x40cm stencil on university walls to express to the "uncommon pressure" at the university which was "endured in silence."
 However, the motivations behind his art are not protest.
 He states that his art is simply personal expression: "A drawing on the street is similar to a letter: It proves that there is a writer."

 In the Arab World, three major areas of interest can be identified: Lebanon, the Palestinian Territories and the Arab states that were involved in the Arab Spring.
 In these areas, graffiti has been perceived, both by the public and the media, as a barometer of the society.
 Lebanon's religious and ethnic diversity and its position at the crossroad of the Mediterranean basin and the Arab World have contributed to the appearance and development of an active youth culture and graffiti is part of it.
 Secondly, the Palestinian Territories are a space where graffiti is one of the most powerful forms of protest against what its inhabitants perceive as a contemporary form of colonization.
 Last but not least, the social importance of graffiti and its militant functions have recently been reflected by the international media, within the coverage of the uprisings in Tunisia, Egypt, Libya, Syria and Sudan.
 A graffiti artist from Sudan is Diab.
 The media coverage of the Arab Spring has drawn attention to a type of both artistic and political expression typical for the young people in the MENA region.

 Europe

 After growing up in Paris during the late 80s and early 90s, graffiti artist eL Seed found himself inspired by hip-hop culture.
 With parents from Temoula, Tunisia, he explored his North African origins by learning calligraphy.
 Before becoming an artist, he pursued degrees in marketing and business.
 After befriending a graffiti artist known as Hest1, he began to combine his love of graffiti and calligraphy.
 Today, he creates both personal exhibitions as well as murals for commission.

 Also combining calligraphy with graffiti, Niels Meulman (also known as SHOE) coined the phrase "calligraffiti."
 Born in Amsterdam, SHOE has worked for ad agencies such as BBDO and the television channel MTV.
 The Metropolitan Museum of Art called calligraffiti "a new explosive art form."

+West Africa

+Another notable graffiti artist goes by the name of Pape Diop.
+He is notable for his Mystical Graffiti which is spiritual and social art.
+He's created a spiritual graffiti piece on the outside of a post office.
+It contained lots of photographs of Amadou Bamba, crosses, many photographs of a priest and at the top it says "Music in the time/ Man of the time."
+His art stands out from the other artists in the streets of Dakar because of the way he layers his art on top of each other to create an 3D effect.